stoeps13/connections-doc/source/admin/admin/t_admin_communities_synch_remote_app.md

 -   CommunitiesRemoteAppService.resyncRemoteAppsForAllCommunities\("widgetDefId"\) synchronizes the specified remote application for all communities.
 -   CommunitiesRemoteAppService.restartResyncRemoteAppsForAllCommunities\("lastCommunityUuid", "widgetDefId"\) restarts the synchronization if a network or server outage causes resyncRemoteAppsForAllCommunities\(\) to fail.

+!!! note
-**Note:** These commands can result in a loss of data if misused.
+    These commands can result in a loss of data if misused.
 Therefore, use these commands under the following circumstances only:

 -   A remote application database is restored from backup and some Communities data is lost.
 -   A remote application is not synchronized with Communities data because of a software defect.